PsychicPlant/KittyBattles/README.md

 # Description

+The user is prompted to register a new fighter

 Since the decimal point accuracy is so precise, the decimal values from the readings are constantly changing due to the sensors not being in a stable environment.
 I use this property to extract these pseudo-random variations and use them as scalars to determine damage